liorjtal/Albreakdo/README.md

 My program is a brick-break style game that teaches the user important fundamental concepts in the field of environmental science relating to albedo and climate change.

-Mechanics still missing:
+Still missing:

 - music
 - settings (set radiation and timer before playing)
-- custom collision script
+- mobile testing

 ### In Development